-\textbf{Distribution of selected data.} In Figures~\ref{fig:oxe_data_dist_tiago} and~\ref{fig:oxe_data_dist_pouch}, we show the distribution of datasets selected by \method{} and representative baselines for the \textbf{Tiago-Sink} and \textbf{Franka-Pouch} tasks, respectively.
-We find that data selected by \method{} usually spans several different datasets, whereas most baselines select a majority of their data from a single dataset.
-For example, \textbf{AR} retrieves most of its data from \emph{RT-1} in the \textbf{Tiago-Sink} task~(Figure~\ref{fig:oxe_data_dist_tiago_ar}), while \textbf{Flow} disproportionately selects samples from \emph{BC-Z} for \textbf{Franka-Pouch}~(Figure~\ref{fig:oxe_data_dist_pouch_flow}).
-In contrast, \method{} consistently selects data across a broader range of datasets in both of these cases~(Figure~\ref{fig:oxe_data_dist_tiago_damil} and \ref{fig:oxe_data_dist_pouch_damil}).
+\textbf{Distribution of selected data.} In Figures~\ref{fig:oxe_data_dist_tiago} and \ref{fig:oxe_data_dist_pouch}, we show the distribution of datasets selected by \method{} and representative baselines for the \textbf{Tiago-Sink} and \textbf{Franka-Pouch} tasks, respectively.
+We find that data selected by \method{} usually balances several different datasets, whereas most baselines select a majority of their data from a single source.
+For example, \textbf{AR} retrieves most of its data from \emph{RT-1} in the \textbf{Tiago-Sink} task~(Fig.~\ref{fig:oxe_data_dist_tiago_ar}), while \textbf{Flow} disproportionately selects samples from \emph{BC-Z} for \textbf{Franka-Pouch}~(Fig.~\ref{fig:oxe_data_dist_pouch_flow}).
+In contrast, \method{} consistently selects data across a broader range of datasets in both of these cases~(Fig.~\ref{fig:oxe_data_dist_tiago_damil} and \ref{fig:oxe_data_dist_pouch_damil}).
 We hypothesize that since there is no data that exactly matches the target task, the selected data must not only be relevant but general, so as to enable positive transfer in capabilities and not make the policy overfit to a single type of domain.

-\textbf{Top and bottom samples.} Analyzing the the highest and lowest ranked datapoints by \method{} in Figure~\ref{fig:oxe_top_bot_infl} we find that they typically look similar (e.g., same embodiment or dataset).
-This actually makes sense: similar states can have very different action distributions, and while some of these actions might help reduce the policy loss on the target data, the others might lead to a large deviation, making them \emph{harmful} for final policy learning.
-This aligns with data attribution works in computer vision, where harmful data looks very similar to helpful data but with a different label~\citep{ilyas2022datamodels, feldman2020neural}.
+\textbf{Top and bottom samples.} Analyzing the highest and lowest ranked datapoints by \method{} in Fig.~\ref{fig:oxe_top_bot_infl} we find that they typically look similar (e.g., same embodiment or dataset).
+This makes sense: similar states can have very different action distributions, and while some of these actions might help reduce the policy loss on the target data, the others might lead to a large deviation, making them \emph{harmful} for final policy learning.
+This aligns with data attribution works in computer vision, where harmful data looks very similar to helpful data but with different labels~\citep{ilyas2022datamodels, feldman2020neural}.
 Understanding how and why these fine-grained differences affect data selection, and ultimately, the policy performance, is an interesting direction for future work.